dceejay/RedMap/README.md

 Likewise if it contains a **line** property it will draw the polyline.
 If the payload also includes a property `fit:true` the map will zoom to fit the line or area.

+Finally if a **greatcircle** property is set containing an array of two coordinates then an arc following the great circle between the two co-ordinates is plotted.

+    msg.payload = {name:"GC1", greatcircle:[ [51.464,0], [25.76,-80.18] ] }

 There are extra optional properties you can specify - see Options below.